harrywalker146/electionanalytics/scripts/week1.md

 percentage of Republican votes calculated by taking the total number of votes for Republican congressional candidates in the state divided by the total number of votes cast.
 Red indicates that Republicans carried the state, while blue shades reflect a Democratic victory.
+The darker the shade means that party won by a larger margin.
 White and pale shades indicate that the vote was very close.

 **Vote margin by state 1982-2018 Midterms**